Bash is a shell. Shells are computer programs that do a few different things:

 $ ./myscript.sh adam

-Environment variables provide another way to customize script behavior.
+Environment variables can also customize script behavior.
 They can be set before running the script and accessed within the script.

 To access environment variables in a script, use the $VARIABLE_NAME